DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-04-adding-providers-to-the-register.md

 ##### Operating name

-Operating name is required.
+An operating name is required.
 If the user does not enter an operating name, we show the error message:

 > Enter an operating name

 ##### Legal name

-Legal name is required if the provider is accredited.
+A legal name is required if the provider is accredited.
 If the user does not enter a legal name, we show the error message:

 > Enter a legal name